-In 2001, credit card banks with assets in excess of \$200 million reported net earnings before taxes of 3.24 percent of outstanding balances adjusted for credit card-backed securitization.3 As table 1 shows, returns on credit card operations for these large credit card banks increased 10 basis points or 3.2 percent from 2000.
-Returns on credit card operations have been relatively stable over the past three years and compare favorably over this period with returns during the mid-1990s.
+1.2 percent from 2001.
+Returns on credit card operations have been relatively stable over the past four years and compare favorably over this period with returns during the mid-1990s.
 However, returns on credit card operations remain well below their high point attained in 1993.